-The proposed bill, titled the "Life at Conception Act of 2025," seeks to amend the Code of West Virginia by establishing a new article that guarantees the right to life for all human beings, including those at all stages of development from fertilization onward.
+The proposed bill, titled the "Life at Conception Act of 2025," aims to amend the Code of West Virginia by establishing a new article that guarantees the right to life for all human beings, including those at all stages of development from fertilization onward.
 The bill asserts that this right is protected under both the United States Constitution and the West Virginia Constitution, emphasizing the legislative body's authority to enact necessary laws to uphold this principle.

 Statutes affected: Introduced Version: 16-2S-1, 16-2S-2, 16-2S-3